 Promotion of entrepreneurship.
 Can loans or training help aspiring entrepreneurs start successful businesses?
 Should financial training focus on accounting techniques or simple rules?

 Transitions to adulthood.
 Are apprenticeships effective in helping youth smooth the school-to-work transition?
-What interventions are most effective in empowering girls to attain employment and delay marriage?
+What interventions are most effective in empowering girls to attain employment?

 Discrimination in the job market.
 How do race and class discrimination affect employment opportunities?
 Can hiring processes be modified to help reduce discrimination?